-After I finished my doctoral degree at Northern Illinois University in 1995, I became a Professor at Northeastern Illinois University in Chicago, where I trained the next generation of couple and family counselors as the Coordinator of the Master's program in Couple & Family Counseling.
-I retired from that position in August of 2016.
+After I finished my doctoral degree at Northern Illinois University in 1995, I became a Professor at Northeastern Illinois University in Chicago.
+This is where I trained the next generation of couple and family counselors as the Coordinator of the Master's program in Couple & Family Counseling.
+I retired from that position in August, 2016.

 I have authored numerous articles and two books.
 My writings have appeared in the Psychotherapy Networker, Counseling Today, and the Journal of Multicultural Counseling, among other publications.

 I am a speaker at couples counseling workshops for social service agencies and professional organizations.
 I also run supervision groups for therapists who are working with couples.
 Media outlets frequently seek my input regarding couples distress and improvement strategies for couples.